What is the Difference Between A UTI And An STD?

 - If you have had any unprotected sexual encounters and are concerned about your health, get tested.

 What we constantly see at myLAB Box™ are people misdiagnosed with UTIs and STDs.
-Since many of their symptoms are so similar, patients aren’t properly tested and therefore aren’t properly treated.
+Since many of the symptoms are so similar, many patients aren’t properly tested and therefore aren’t properly treated.
 At myLAB Box™ we test for all testable STDs and promise accurate, discreet, and quick results so you can sleep at ease.
 Not only that, we save you a trip to the doctor by mailing directly to your house.
 If any test comes back positive, we provide a free consultation with one of our doctors to ensure that your next step is absolutely correct and healthy.
 If your tests come back negative and you are still experiencing symptoms, then a UTI is much more likely.
-Knowledge is power and we want to keep you as strong as possible.
+Knowledge is power and we want to keep you as strong as possible!